gaogaostegosaurus/nextaction/README.md

 - Jobs supported: PLD GNB MNK NIN SAM DNC RDM
 - Snapshots your current character and suggests the next 15 seconds or so of actions.
 Ideally, it should suggest perfect or close-to-perfect single target dummy play.
 - Re-snapshots your character after every major action and modifies the action list.
 This means that the list will often change on proc-based jobs (DNC, RDM), and also that if you screw up, disconnect, or decide that a better action is available, it adjusts the action list upon the next action.
-- On jobs that have rotations revolving heavily around static cooldown abilities (like SAM, etc.) it will attempt to align actions around those abilities so that they can be used ASAP.
+- On jobs that have rotations revolving around static cooldown abilities (like SAM, etc.) it will attempt to align actions around those abilities so that they can be used ASAP.
 - Detects multiple targets being hit and prioritizes AOE actions if a potency threshold is met, switches back on certain actions that imply single targets.

 ## Limitations